-Proposed Site Plan: The project includes the Performing Arts Center (front) and parking garage (rear) on East Main Lot, residence halls with ground floor University owned and operated retail on West Main Lot, a pedestrian bridge at Church Walk, and enhanced surface parking around Moriarty, Griffin and Geraghty Halls.
+Project Site Plan: The project includes the Performing Arts Center (front) and parking garage (rear) on East Main Lot, residence halls with ground floor University owned and operated retail on West Main Lot, a pedestrian bridge at Church Walk, and enhanced surface parking around Moriarty, Griffin and Geraghty Halls.
 The project will also feature the addition of two levels to the existing St. Augustine Center parking garage on main campus.

-Performing Arts Center: The Performing Arts Center would be located in front of the new parking garage at the southeast corner of Ithan Avenue and Route 30/Lancaster Avenue.
+Performing Arts Center: The Performing Arts Center will be located in front of the new parking garage at the southeast corner of Ithan Avenue and Route 30/Lancaster Avenue.
 It will feature academic and performance space to support theatre, studio arts and music activities programs on campus

-Transforming the Landscape Along Lancaster Avenue
+Transforming the Villanova Campus Along Lancaster Avenue

 Transforming the Villanova campus along Lancaster Avenue is a process that maps back to the implementation of the Villanova University Strategic Plan and Campus Master Plan.
-This project will:
+This project includes the following elements:

 Performing Arts Center